wiiktaru/BookNotes_WebApp_PublicAPI_PostgreSQL/README.md

 ## Description
 Book notes app is a solution created with the Express framework and Node.js, includin PostgreSQL as a database and a public API (https://openlibrary.org/dev/docs/api/covers).

 With this project I aim to develope understanding of how to integrate database and public API into web projects and how to use Express/Node.js for server-side programming.
 I practice understanding the database-server and server-client communication.
+I also practice version controlling for web api.

 Public/Pictures folder has a mainpage.jpg and addnew.jpg files for app demo picture.